 18th- and 19th-century American and British Literature, Political Theory, Literature and Philosophy

 Professor Lilley joined the faculty in 2007 after receiving his Ph.D. in English from Princeton and his B.A.
 (Hons.) in Philosophy and Religious Studies from Stanford.
-His most recent work traces the genealogy of modern systems of belonging by exploring how the singular is collected into the common in various cultural, literary, and political discourses.
-In Common Things: Romance and the Aesthetics of Belonging in Atlantic Modernity (forthcoming in Fordham UP's "Commonalities" series) he examines aesthetic transformations that, during the 18th and 19th century, made community conceivable in terms of a series of peculiar and interrelated common things: genre, feeling, event, property, personhood, and race.
+His most recent book, Common Things: Romance and the Aesthetics of Belonging in Atlantic Modernity (published in 2014 in Fordham UP's "Commonalities" series), examines aesthetic transformations that, during the 18th and 19th century, made community conceivable in terms of a series of peculiar and interrelated common things: genre, feeling, event, property, personhood, and race.
 (An outline of his book can be viewed here.)
-In his next book, Eccentricities: On Literature and Gesture, he reads several different expressive modes in terms of their mutually gestural poetics.
-If, as Giorgio Agamben has argued, gesture is that "which in each expression remains without expression," then Professor Lilley turns to Edwards, Poe and Melville in order to explore how voice, disposition, allegory, and script can function as vitally eccentric gestures of literary expression.
+In his next book, Impersonal Movements: On Literature and Gesture, he reads several different expressive modes in terms of their mutually gestural poetics.
+If, as Giorgio Agamben has argued, gesture is that "which in each expression remains without expression," then Professor Lilley turns to Edwards, Poe and Melville in order to explore how voice, movement, habit, and script can function as vitally eccentric gestures of literary expression.
 At SUNY Albany, he teaches courses in American and British literature and culture, as well as offering more specialized graduate classes that explore the intersections of aesthetics and intellectual history.

 Selected Books and Articles

-Common Things: Romance and the Aesthetics of Belonging in Atlantic Modernity (forthcoming Fall 2013 from Fordham University Press).
+Common Things: Romance and the Aesthetics of Belonging in Atlantic Modernity (Fordham UP 2014).

 "Being Singularly Impersonal: Jonathan Edwards and the Aesthetics of Apocalypse.”
 American Impersonal: Essays